hyperledger/indy-hipe/text/error-handling/README.md

 In many cases, a specific `problem-report` message is necessary, so formalizing the format of the message is also preferred over leaving it to individual implementations.
 There is no drawback to specifying that format now.

-As experience is gained with handling distributed errors, this HIPE will have to evolve.
+As experience is gained with handling distributed errors, the recommendations provided in this HIPE will have to evolve.

 # Rationale and alternatives
 [alternatives]: #alternatives